SymPiracha/jlox/README.md

 ## Overview

 `jlox` is a Java implementation of the `lox` programming language, which is a simple, dynamic language designed to illustrate how interpreters work.
-The project follows along with the examples and structure laid out in *Crafting Interpreters*, providing an educational experience in building interpreters from the ground up.
+The project follows along with the examples and structure laid out in *Crafting Interpreters*.\

 ## Features